kammitama5/kammitama5.github.io/_posts/2017-8-25-Friday-August-25th.md

   My mentor worked on Voyager.

 - I didn't know that AU was astronomical units.

+- Voyager is also losing about 4 watts of power per year.

 ## Things that I found really interesting!